nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the application book data i.e., all `Application` objects (which are contained in a `UniqueApplicationList` object).
-* stores the currently 'selected' `Application` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Application>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Application` objects (e.g., results of a search query) as a separate _filtered_ list.
+* stores the filtered `Application` objects in another _sorted_ list that is sorted by one of several possible orders.
+This list is exposed to outsiders as an unmodifiable `ObservableList<Application>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
+When the user selects the application index for an `EditCommand`, `DeleteCommand`, etc., this is the list that is referred to.
-* stores the `Application` objects which have existing `Interview` present in them.
+* stores a list of `Application` objects which have an existing `Interview` present in them.
 It is an `ObservableList<Application>` which is used to create the interview list in the UI.
-* stores the `Application` objects which have the `Interview` within one week from the time the user is using the application as another _filtered_ list.
+* stores the `Application` objects which have an `Interview` within one week from the time the user is using the application as another _filtered_ list.
+This list is shown to the user in the remind window.
-* stores the `Application` objects sorted by different possible orders as a _sorted_ list.
-It acts as an important list for the user to select the index for `EditCommand`, `DeleteCommand`, etc.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)